Atmo26/crisisheroine/Custom Rules.md

 3. Player uses as many CP as they like (0 points are ok) then roll a 1D6 for each CP used.
 Each 5 and 6 counts as success, and you need only 1 success.
 Crisis Abilities can't be used here.
 4. If it succeeds, record it as "Rebellion: 1".
 If it fails, player earns +2 SP.

 Roleplay the scene as usual.
-Even if the roll succeeds the Player may give in to the situation: "I'm losing my virginity to an orc!" or "why is this tentacle so tasty?".
+Even if the roll succeeds the Player may give in to the situation: "*I'm losing my virginity to an orc!*" or "*why is this tentacle so tasty?*".
 \
 At the end of the scene, the Player may once again declare Crisis Acts that were used in that scene.
 (Ignore usage restrictions.
 Any number is ok.)

 ### Scene 2 and 3

-Proceed in the same way as scene 1.
+Proceed in the same way as Scene 1.
-※ Be sure to do 3 times the "defensive check" (and the timing of using the crisis act)
+Be sure to do 3 times the "Rebellion Check".

-### <Climax Battle>
+### Climax Battle

 GM explains the battle history / PL rolls against it そ れ Here, we check how many times the "defense check" was successful.